stein197/phpunit-extended/README.md

 ## Documentation
 The main methods of the trait are:
-- `response(ResponseInterface $response): ResponseAssert`: Wraps an HTTP response object in an assertion one
+- `createResponseAssertion(ResponseInterface $response): ResponseAssert`: Wraps an HTTP response object in an assertion one
-- `json(string $json): JsonAssert`: Wraps a JSON string in an assertion object
+- `createJsonAssertion(string $json): JsonAssert`: Wraps a JSON string in an assertion object
-- `html(string $html): DocumentAssert`: Wraps an HTML string in an assertion object
+- `createHtmlAssertion(string $html): DocumentAssert`: Wraps an HTML string in an assertion object
-- `xml(string $xml): DocumentAssert`: Wraps an XML string in an assertion object
+- `createXmlAssertion(string $xml): DocumentAssert`: Wraps an XML string in an assertion object
 - `pass(): void`: Marks test as passed

 The whole documentation to every assertion method can be found in the phpdoc comments in the source code.